ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 - The corresponding access token request included the "token_upload" parameter, with value 0, 1, or 2.

-- The AS has attempted to upload the issued access token to the RS as per the SDC workflow, irrespective of the result of the token upload.
+- The AS has attempted to upload the access token to the RS as per the SDC workflow, irrespective of the result of the token upload.

 The following refers to three possible cases, with reference to the issued access token and the resulting access token response:

 * CASE_1 - The issued access token is the first one of a new token series, aligned with the access token request that asked for issuing the first access token of a new token series.

-* CASE_2 - The issued access token is not the first one in a token series, aligned with the access token request that asked to dynamically update the access rights of C, i.e., to issue a new access token of an existing token series.
+* CASE_2 - The issued access token is not the first one in a token series, aligned with the access token request that asked to dynamically update the access rights of C, i.e., to issue a new access token of an existing token series. {{sec-updated_rights}} further describes this case.

 * CASE_3 - The issued access token is the first one of a new token series, although the access token request asked to dynamically update the access rights of C, i.e., to issue a new access token of an existing token series.

-  {{sec-new-series-on-the-fly}} further describes this case, according to which the AS creates a new token series "on the fly", after receiving a specific error from the RS when uploading an access token originally intended for updating the access rights of C.
+  {{sec-new-series-on-the-fly}} further describes this case, according to which the AS creates a new token series "on the fly", after receiving a specific error from the RS when uploading an access token intended for updating the access rights of C.

 When the "token_upload" parameter is included in the access token response, it can take one of the following integer values.
 When the access token response is encoded in CBOR, those values are encoded as CBOR unsigned integers.